robin13/work-README/README.md

 ## Work and play

-I am passionate about work - if I become unpassionate I will be leaving the job soon.
-I am also passionate about my family and my hobbies.
+I want to be emotionally involved in my work - if I become bored I will be leaving the job soon.
+My family and hobbies are very important to me too.
 I clock in/out of work using a timing app to ensure that I work enough _and_ not too much - I have found that if I keep regular hours and balance my work time well with family and hobby time between I do not burn out and am very rarely sick.
 Subsequently, I do not like it when work does not respect my need for down-time.
-I can burn the candle on both ends for a few days, but will refuse to continue doing it to the detriment of my health.
+I _can_ burn the candle on both ends for a few days, but will refuse to continue doing it to the detriment of my health.
 I often think about and sometimes do work during my down-time, but this is my choice.
 If I write to you on a Saturday evening, I don't expect you to respond, and likewise I hope you don't expect me to respond (even if I sometimes do).

 ## Family facts